MatthewLabasan/arl-project/Journal.md

 # 7/11/24
 Today, I began implementing a python file with Newspaper into my project, and did a bunch of random research on the side to learn more about how these files can be run through Node.
 I've considered a bunch of different options, such as using a child process (a bit slow, but fine for the purpose of my project), creating a backend formed on python (probably the most efficient, but not sure if I have time atp. will see if I can try this to futher my research on backend technologies), or using something like AWS Lambda (I don't really want to go down a whole cloud computing thing right now tho...), so I will just probably do the child processes in node.js.
 Tomorrow, I will continue working on this and try to integrate a new database as I don't think Mongo suits my needs anymore.
 Maybe ElasticSearch would be great, as I talked with Kayla about it.
 I will also work on the CV project so that we have a working program before next Thurs.

+# 7/12/24
+Today, I implemented a webscraper error log and a scheduler.
+I am currently facing race conditions(?) with my try catch and error logging.
+Though it works!
+Now, I need to start implementing Newspaper.
+I also explored